 Creating the agent

 Create a new Java agent that is ”Manually From Actions Menu” and ”Run Once (@Commands may be used)”.
-Paste the code that is supplied as an attachment to this article.
+Paste the code that is supplied as an attachment to this article (edit: not any more I’m afraid, lost the attachment ages ago).
 Change the values in the excludeUsers, excludeReferrerHosts and excludeHosts variables to reflect your preference.
 Name the agent ”ReferrerGetter” and save it.
 The agent could be refined further, by letting the variables be set dynamically from a settings document / profile document.
 You could even write a ReferrerLog class etc…

 Catching the referrers